fp

 The Pros of Farmland Investing

-There are a host of advantages to farmland investing.
+There are a host of potential benefits of farmland investing.
 Some of the most common include:

-• Low stock market correlation: Farmland has demonstrated a low correlation with bond (-0.24) and equities markets (-0.06) over the last three decades, meaning farmland investments may not be significantly impacted by market trends.
+• Low market correlation: Farmland has shown low correlation with both bonds (-0.24) and equities (-0.06) over the last three decades, meaning farmland investments may not be significantly impacted by market trends.

 The Cons of Farmland Investing